ys2843/chrome-extension-youtube-controller/README.md

 ### Conclusion

 Learned a lot from developing this project.
 After a long debugging journey, the extension works perfectly fine with no bugs.
 Installed on my wife's laptop, I finished my job hooray!
 In the future, I will keep modifying this project (move on to ES6) and add more ads filters.

+Thanks for reading this!
+Your star means a lot to me.
+Hope you have a good day!